 5. Erawan National Park

 There are many waterfalls in Thailand, but one of the best-looking and most unique is located in Erawan national park.
-This seven-tiered fall is aptly nicknamed ‘the elephant falls’ because the rocks look like (you guessed it) an elephant!
+Erawan falls has seven tiers.
+It’s aptly nicknamed ‘the elephant falls’ because the rocks look like (you guessed it) an elephant!

 While that fact is cool in itself, the seven tiers create different swimming pools, with various heights, depths, and views.
 If one is too crowded, just pop down to the next one!
 The area houses four caves, as well as walking trails through the forest.